MartinKolarik/gobble-jshint/README.md

 });
 ```

-If no jshint options are supplied with the second argument, gobble-jshint will use the nearest `.jshintrc` file instead (this is recommended).
+If no jshint options are supplied with the second argument, gobble-jshint will use the nearest `.jshintrc` file instead (recommended).
 See
 the [jshint](http://jshint.com/) website for documentation on the options you can specify.

 ## License